World Data Service for Geophysics

 No, all of our data and images are in the public domain, unless specifically marked otherwise - with the notable exception of trademarks, logos, and trade names such as the NOAA emblem and the Department of Commerce seal which are the property of the U.S. Government and are trademarks of the Commerce Department and require permission for use.
 All other images, and data, are available for your use.
 We would appreciate a link/credit/byline, as appropriate.
 For example:

-"Computerized digital images and associated databases are available from the National Geophysical Data Center, National Oceanic and Atmospheric Administration, U.S. Department of Commerce, http://www.ngdc.noaa.gov/."
+"Computerized digital images and associated databases are available from the National Centers for Environmental Information, National Oceanic and Atmospheric Administration, U.S. Department of Commerce, http://www.ngdc.noaa.gov/."

-For more information, please see the NGDC disclaimer and copyright notice.
+For more information, please see our disclaimer and copyright notice.

 HOW DO I CONTRIBUTE DATA?

 HOW DO I SET MY WATCH OR COMPASS?

 You must be looking for the magnetic declination page.
 If you need some extra help, please send questions to the contact on that page.